 It seems like the current political climate is still a warzone with multiple states, 17 in fact, suing the current administration, including the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).
 It seems that they are trying to now mandate that parts manufacturers keep sales records, and mandate that all Federal Firearm License (FFL) dealers should turn in their firearms records after 20 years, instead of responsibly destroying them.
 Now, to those not close to the issue, this may not seem like a big deal, but it is literally one step from confiscation.

 Under current Federal law, it is illegal to have a national gun registry.
-This means that there is not a repository with every gun you have ever purchased from an FFL with the make, model, caliber sitting on some government database with the FBI.
-When the National Instant Criminal Background checks (NICS for short) came out, it was highly criticized that it would do exactly that but barring anything coming out of a freedom of information request, it is still reported there is none.
+This means that there is no repository with every gun you have ever purchased from an FFL with the make, model, and caliber sitting on some government database with the FBI.
+When the National Instant Criminal Background Checks (NICS for short) came out, it was highly criticized that it would do exactly that but barring anything coming out of a freedom of information request, it is still reported there is none.
 So, what is the big deal anyway?
 Why shouldn’t there be a registry?